BereniceMtzT/Semana-4-CoCo-2022/README.md

 ```
 conda install -c conda-forge -c plotly jupyter-dash
 ```
-<h4>Finally you can run jupyter lab in your enviromentand run the code</h4>
+<h4>Finally you can load jupyter lab in your enviroment and run the code or use it directly in a jupyter notebook</h4>

 ```
 jupyter-lab